MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 The range referenced must be valid; all pointers must be dereferenceable and within the sequence the last position is reachable from the first by incrementation.

 Elements are equivalent, but not necessarily equal, if neither is less than the other.
-The `sort` algorithm is not stable and so does not guarantee that the relative ordering of equivalent elements will be preserved.
+The `sort` algorithm isn't stable and so doesn't guarantee that the relative ordering of equivalent elements will be preserved.
 The algorithm `stable_sort` does preserve this original ordering.

 The average of a sort complexity is `O( N log N )`, where *N* = *`last`* - *`first`*.